Research output per year

 The Joint Colloid Group (JCG) committee member

-Funded PhD projects in our group will be advertised under the Opportunities tab above and can also be found through findaphd.com.
+Funded PhD projects in our group will be advertised through findaphd.com.

 Self-funded students, or students who have already secured sponsorship, are welcome to apply for PhD positions in our group at any time and should initially make an informal enquiry via email.
-The PhD descriptions below highlight recently available & current projects in the group.
+The PhD descriptions below are examples of recently available & ongoing PhD projects in the group.

 Smart nanoparticles as doubly responsive sensors for foreign DNA.
 There remains a clinical need for simple diagnostic tests which can rapidly and easily identify whether a patient’s sample or a medical device is contaminated with foreign DNA species.
 Ideally, these should be cheap, simple to perform and rapid.
 This project will investigate the development of a nanoparticle-based diagnostic which meets these criteria and is doubly responsive to the presence of foreign DNA.
 The research conducted will be multidisciplinary and involve a combination of chemical synthesis, materials analysis, and bioscience.
 The successful candidate will have the opportunity to work with cutting-edge research facilities in the Department of Materials and Henry Royce Institute Hub at The University of Manchester.